 A challenging environment offers not only the ego-satisfying satisfaction of reaching tough goals, but the spirit-building, competition-crunching exhilaration of finding new ways to reach them.
 Sadly, the opportunity for creativity is not a part of most corporations.

-COMMUNICATION is the management tool that allows vision, expectation of excellence and creativity to become second nature to your company’s success.
-Good communication offers four more keys to retention to Executive Talent Retention:
+Communication is the management tool that allows vision, expectation of excellence and creativity to become second nature to your company’s success.
+Good communication offers four more keys to retention:

 4. Dialogue, With Attitude